walkr/hn/README.md

 ### Usage

 1. Start the daemon
-2. Use the cli interface
+2. Use the command line interface

 ```shell
 # Start the daemon